Patient sitting in chair while receiving chemotherapy treatment.

 An estimated 38% of adults will be diagnosed with cancer in their lifetimes, according to the National Cancer Institute, making cancer a top medical priority.
 The National Center for Health Statistics reports that cancer is the most-researched disease in the U.S.

-The National Institutes of Health dedicated more than $6 billion to cancer research in 2020, and the estimated funding spend for 2022 is expected to reach $12.7 billion.
+According to the most recent data, the National Institutes of Health dedicated more than an estimated $6.8 billion to cancer research in 2022.
 While this research has led to new treatments contributing to a consistent decrease in cancer mortality rates throughout the 21st century, about one-third of patients will not survive five years after their diagnosis.
 This threat is still a long way from being eradicated.

 Read on to find out how your state fares.